A Model-Free Universal AI: Introduction

 \section{Introduction}

 The theory of general reinforcement learning \citep[GRL;][]{lattimore2014theory} provides a framework for studying agents in the most general class of environments, those that satisfy only minimal structural assumptions.
-In this setting, {AIXI} \citep{hutter2000theory} is a foundational theoretical model: it combines universal induction \citep{solomonoff1964formal,solomonoff1964formal2} with sequential decision theory \citep{von1944theory,bellman1957dynamic} to define a Bayes-optimal agent.
+In this setting, {AIXI} \citep{hutter2005universal} is a foundational theoretical model: it combines universal induction \citep{solomonoff1964formal,solomonoff1964formal2} with sequential decision theory \citep{von1944theory,bellman1957dynamic} to define a Bayes-optimal agent.
 Although AIXI is uncomputable, it serves as a useful theoretical model of powerful goal-driven AIs \citep{orseau2012memory,everitt2016self}, and has also been used to define a universal measure of intelligence, called the Legg-Hutter intelligence \citep{legg2007universal}.

-Interestingly, AIXI and all other established optimal agents in GRL \citep{hutter2000theory,lattimore2014bayesian,leike2017thompson,cohen2019strongly,catt2023self}, otherwise known as universal agents or universal AI, are \emph{model-based}: they explicitly infer and make use of a model of the environment (a world model).
+Interestingly, AIXI and all other established optimal agents in GRL \citep{lattimore2014bayesian,leike2016thompson,cohen2019strongly,catt2023self}, otherwise known as universal agents or universal AI, are \emph{model-based}: they explicitly infer and make use of a model of the environment (a world model).
 In contrast, the dominant paradigm in practical RL is \emph{model-free}, learning value functions or policies directly from experience \citep{watkins1989learning,williams1992simple,rummery1994line,konda1999actor}.
 Showing that a model-free algorithm is optimal in GRL has therefore remained elusive and has been repeatedly highlighted as an open problem \citep{everitt2018universal,catt2022foundations,hutter2024introduction}.

 In this paper, we present Universal \textbf{AI} with \textbf{Q}-\textbf{I}nduction (AIQI), a model-free agent that performs universal induction over \emph{return-predictors}, objects similar to distributional Q-values \citep{bellemare2017distributional}.
 AIQI is essentially an $\eps$-greedy, on-policy distributional Monte Carlo control algorithm.
 Under a grain of truth condition \citep{kalai1993rational}, we prove that AIQI achieves strong asymptotic $\eps$-optimality and asymptotic $\eps$-Bayes-optimality in GRL.
+Our proof techniques can also be used to show asymptotic $\eps$-optimality of Self-AIXI without incurring ad-hoc assumptions such as in the proof by \citet{catt2023self}.
 Our results significantly expand the class of known universal agents, and provide a blueprint for the analysis of other policy iteration algorithms in general environments.